 - 1. Diphtheria and Tetanus Toxoids and Pertussis Vaccine - a.
 For those children less than seven years of age, entering Kindergarten or first grade, a minimum of four doses of DTP are required.
 One dose must have been administered on or after the fourth birthday.
 Children receiving any five doses of DTP, DTaP, DTP/Hib, DTaP/Hib, or DT (with a valid medical contraindication) shall also be in compliance with this regulation. - b.
 Every child born on or after January 1, 1997, and entering or attending Grade Six, or a comparable age level special education program with an unassigned grade on or after September 1, 2008, shall have received one dose of Tdap (Tetanus, diphtheria, acellular pertussis) given no earlier than the 10th birthday. - c.
 Children entering or attending Grade Six on or after September 1, 2008, who received a Td booster dose less than five years prior to entry or attendance shall not be required to receive a Tdap dose until five years have elapsed from the last DTP/DTaP or Td dose. - d. d.
-Children born on or after January 1, 1997, and transferring into a New Jersey school from another state or country after September 1, 2008, shall have received one dose of Tdap, provided at least five years have elapsed from the last documented Td dose. - 2.
-Polio Vaccine - a.
+Children born on or after January 1, 1997, and transferring into a New Jersey school from another state or country after September 1, 2008, shall have received one dose of Tdap, provided at least five years have elapsed from the last documented Td dose.

+2. Polio Vaccine

+a.
 For those children less than seven years of age, a minimum of three doses of oral polio vaccine (OPV) and/or enhanced inactivated poliovirus vaccine (IPV), is required, provided at least one dose is given on or after the fourth birthday.
-Alternatively, children receiving four doses of polio vaccine, separated by a minimum of one month, shall also be in compliance with this requirement. - 3.
-Measles Vaccine - a.
-Two doses of a measles-containing vaccine given after the first birthday, preferably MMR, will be required of all children born on or after January 1, 1990, who are entering
+Alternatively, children receiving four doses of polio vaccine, separated by a minimum of one month, shall also be in compliance with this requirement.

+3. Measles Vaccine

-Kindergarten or Grade 1, or attending a New Jersey school.
-A measles or MMR dose of vaccine administered to a child before the first birthday will not be counted, and these children are to be reimmunized.
+- a.
+Two doses of a measles-containing vaccine given after the first birthday, preferably MMR, will be required of all children born on or after January 1, 1990, who are entering Kindergarten or Grade 1, or attending a New Jersey school.
+A measles or MMR dose of vaccine administered to a child before the first birthday will not be counted, and these children are to be reimmunized. - b.
+The two doses of measles-containing vaccine must be separated by an interval of at least one month (twenty-eight days).